mattermost/mattermost-helm/charts/mattermost-team-edition/README.md

 provide you with a custom message on what you need to change in your configuration.
 Note that this failure will occur before any changes have been made to the k8s cluster.

+## Upgrading  the Chart to 4.0.0+

+The Chart version 4.0.0+ supports only Helm v3, follow the [guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/)

 ## Uninstalling the Chart